 Novels are not the best mentor texts

 Unless you’re teaching children to write a novel, it’s inappropriate to use novels as mentor texts for writing.
-This is not to say that teachers shouldn’t teach how writers use novels to learn about literary technique.
-However, children need to study mentor texts which match the genres they are being invited to use for themselves (see our Class Writing Projects).
+This is not to say that teachers shouldn’t teach how writers use novels to learn about literary technique (Young & Ferguson 2023).
+However, children need to study mentor texts which match the genres they are being invited to use for themselves (LINK).
 For example, if the class writing project is to write information texts, children should study information texts.
 If they are going to craft short stories,they should read short stories as mentor texts.
-If, for whatever strange reason, they are being asked to write a diary entry, they should study diary entries (Young & Ferguson 2020, 2021).
+If, for whatever strange reason, they are being asked to write a diary entry, they should study diary entries (Young & Ferguson LINK, 2023).

 Children don’t learn how writers really use their reading to inform their writing

-In book planning, writing in personal response and using intertextuality are not made central pillars of the writing classroom, despite the fact that they are the cornerstones of how writers really use their reading to inform their writing.
-Intertextuality is the theory that what we write is influenced by our reading, the things we watch and listen to, the video games we play, and by our ‘life texts’ (Young & Ferguson 2020).
-This means our reading identities, life experiences, culture, funds of knowledge and funds of identity have a profound influence on what we write, how we write it, and who we are as writers (Young & Ferguson 2021; Young et al. in press).
+In book planning, writing in personal response and using intertextuality are not made central pillars of the writing classroom, despite the fact that they are the cornerstones of how writers really use their reading to inform their writing (Young & Ferguson 2023).
+Intertextuality is the theory that what we write is influenced by our reading, the things we watch and listen to, the video games we play, and by our ‘life texts’.
+This means our reading identities, life experiences, culture, funds of knowledge and funds of identity have a profound influence on what we write, how we write it, and who we are as writers (Young & Ferguson 2021; Young et al. 2022).
 However, in our experience, personal response and intertextuality are largely not promoted in book planning schemes.

 Writers spend a lot of time reading.
-They investigate the craft moves of other authors in a variety of books.
+They investigate the craft moves of other authors in a variety of books (Young & Ferguson 2023).
 They note and write down examples of good craft as they read, but children aren’t taught this discipline.
 Instead, it’s the teacher or scheme who mostly does this important work for them.
 Writers also consult their reading when they spot gaps in their craft knowledge.
 However, in the book planning approach, children are not taught how to do this for themselves.
 They do not learn self-regulation strategies and instead are dependent on their teacher.
-Book planning does not fairly or sincerely represent how we read and write.
+Book planning does not fairly or sincerely represent how writers read and write.
 Therefore, book planning, as an approach, is not an adequate apprenticeship in how to live a literate life.

 Children don’t read and write as a community